ipop-project/ipop-project.github.io/wiki/Introduction-to-the-Scale-test-Script-Usage.md

-# Introduction to the Scale Test Script Usage
+# Introduction to the Scale-test Script Usage

-Scale-Test can be found in Release Management repo under test directory: https://github.com/ipop-project/Release-Management
+Scale-test can be found in Release Management repo under test directory: https://github.com/ipop-project/Release-Management

 **Note: Current version only tested on Ubuntu 16.04 VM**